 At gains other than unity, the programmable gain amplifier requires extra time to switch from pin to pin and then settle to full accuracy.
-The following table shows typical minimum sampling times for each Data Acquisition Processor at each gain.
+The following table shows typical minimum sampling times for the DAP 3216a at each gain.
+Digital inputs may be sampled with sample times as low as 1.3uS.